 Allie Fixsen joined the firm's litigation and enforcement practice group in 2018.
-She represents clients in an array of government enforcement matters and complex commercial disputes.
-She also maintains an active pro bono practice in immigration, housing, and post-conviction relief matters.
+She represents clients in an array of government enforcement matters and complex commercial disputes, with a focus on asset management clients facing regulatory inquiries, enforcement actions, internal investigations, and litigation related to federal securities laws.
+Allie’s clients include investment advisers, broker-dealers, hedge funds, and public companies.
+She regularly collaborates with colleagues in the firm’s corporate practice groups to provide clients with comprehensive legal services.
+She also maintains an active pro bono practice in immigration and housing matters.

 During law school, Allie served as a judicial extern to Justice Scott L. Kafker of the Massachusetts Supreme Judicial Court, as a senior editor on the Boston College Law Review, and as a research assistant to Professor Mary Sarah Bilder.
 She competed in and won the 2018 J. Braxton Craven, Jr. Constitutional Law Moot Court Competition at UNC, where her team won the best brief award.
 Allie was also a member of the Boston College Civil Litigation Clinic.
 Before law school, Allie worked for the federal government.